Colin Foster

-Colin Foster (born 16 July 1964) is an English retired football defender.
+Colin Foster (born 16 July 1964) is an English former professional footballer who played as a central defender.

 Career

 Starting out at non-League club Elmstead, Foster made his league debut for Leyton Orient in January 1982 whilst still an apprentice.
 He moved to Nottingham Forest, for a fee of £50,000 in May 1987, making 72 league appearances under manager, Brian Clough.

-In September 1989, he became manager Lou Macari's second and most expensive signing for West Ham United for £750,000.
-Never a regular player under Macari, he became so under new manager Billy Bonds in a team which won promotion from the second division in season 1990-91.
+In September 1989, Foster became manager Lou Macari's second and most expensive signing for West Ham United for £750,000.
+Never a regular player under Macari, he became so under new manager Billy Bonds in a team which won promotion from the second division in season 1990–91.
 Foster's time at West Ham is most often associated with scoring a spectacular mid-air volley in an FA Cup Quarter-final versus Everton in March 1991.
 Everton were in the upper reaches of the First Division (then the top tier) while West Ham were a second-tier side.
-West Ham won the match 2-1 before being knocked out in the semi-finals by Foster's old club Nottingham Forest.
+West Ham won the match 2–1 before being knocked out in the semi-finals by Foster's old club Nottingham Forest.
 Three seasons broken by regular injury followed and after a projected £400,000 move back to Nottingham Forest fell through, when Foster could not agree terms, he remained at West Ham on a weekly contract.
 A loan to Notts County followed before he eventually moved, for a fee of £100,000, to Watford in March 1994.